volunteermatch/vm-contrib/graphql/README.md

-## VolunteerMatch GraphQL API
+## VolunteerMatch Open Network API V3
-Welcome to the VolunteerMatch GraphQL API.
+Welcome to the Open Network API V3, built with GraphQL.

 ### Getting Started
 GraphQL is a flexible data query language that allows you to define API call responses to match your use case.
 New to GraphQL?
 Check out the [offical docs](http://graphql.org) or[How To GraphQL](https://www.howtographql.com) to get started.

-To familiarize yourself with the VolunteerMatch GraphQL API, you can start right away making some calls with our GraphiQL plugin (coming soon...)
+To familiarize yourself with the Open Network API, you can start right away making some calls with our GraphiQL plugin (coming soon...)

 ### Getting an API Key
 To request an API key, please [contact us](https://solutions.volunteermatch.org/solutions/api)!